 Part I: The Elemental Cross, Step 1

-Movement: First, the Druid begins by standing with her arms out at her sides, facing east (as a daily practice).
+Movement: First, the Druid begins by standing with their arms out at their sides, facing east (as a daily practice).
 In a grove ritual, the Druid would instead stand in the north facing south.

 Visualization: Imagine the Sun standing at zenith high above your head, and an equivalent sphere of silver-green fire, which the heart of the Earth, far below your feet.
 Be aware of yourself standing between these two spheres.